-The Fund has no country offices, why countries supported by the Global Fund are overseen by national CCMs.
-The CCMs includes representatives of all sectors involved in the response to the diseases, government, multilateral or bilateral agencies, non-governmental organisations, academic institutions, faith-based organization, the private sector, and - especially - people living with the diseases.
-The CCMs aim to ensure meaningful engagement of people living with or affected by the three diseases as well as key and vulnerable populations.
-The CCMs develop financing applications, funding requests and oversee grants on behalf of their countries, and they are national mechanisms established at country-level to facilitate country ownership.
+Countries supported by the Global Fund are overseen by national Country Coordinating Mechanisms (CCMs).
+The CCMs includes representatives of all sectors involved in the response to the diseases, government, multilateral or bilateral agencies, nongovernmental organisations, academic institutions, faith-based organization, the private sector, and - especially - people living with the diseases.
+The CCMs aim to ensure meaningful engagement of people living with or affected by the three diseases as well as key and vulnerable populations3.
+The CCMs develop financing applications - funding requests and oversee grants on behalf of their countries which they are national mechanisms established at country-level to facilitate country ownership.
 The CCMs also engage in periodic reviews of programmes financed by the Global Fund and nominate the Principal Recipients.

-The Fund contracts Local Fund Agents (LFA) to provide independent, professional advice and information relating to grants and recipients in the country.
-The LFA assesses PR capacity and grant performance and plays a leading role in identifying risks, including risk of fraud.
+The Fund contracts Local Fund Agents (LFA) to provide independent, professional advice and information relating to grants and recipients in the countryThe LFA assesses PR capacity and grant performance and plays a leading role in identifying risks, including risk of fraud.
 The focal point for LFAs is the Fund Portfolio Manager and the respective Country Team and are often described as the eyes and ears on the ground, but are not the Fund's representative in the country and do not speak for the Fund.
 In some high-risk countries, LFAs can be supported by Fiscal Agents as an additional control measure.